Rapper RZA says arrested A$AP Rocky is a hostage in Sweden

 He says he’s “disappointed in Sweden” and “disappointed that a judge cannot discern that this is not a man you hold hostage.”

 Swedish prosecutors say Rocky and two others attacked a man there.
 Rocky says he acted in self-defense.
-He’s been held since July 3.
+He’s been in custody since July 3.

 President Donald Trump has also spoken out against Rocky’s detention.